nschorgh/Planetary-Code-Collection/README.md

 ### Acknowledgments

-2023: Thanks to Cyril Mergny for hints on how to speed up conduction?.py
+2023: Thanks to Cyril Mergny for a major speed improvement of conductionQ.py

 2019: Thanks to Sam Potter for comments that helped me speed up the view factor calculations